mikecurtis1/PitchSetPHP/README.md

 # PitchSet

-A PHP application implementing musical intervals to generate pitch sets such as chords, scales, tetrachords, etc. Pitches are encoded using American Standard Pitch Notation (ASPN).
-A PitchSet object takes a base pitch along with a keyword for a series of interval sizes and returns a ToneSet of pitches.
+A PHP application to generate musical pitch sets such as chords, scales, tetrachords, etc. Pitches are encoded using American Standard Pitch Notation (ASPN).
+A PitchSet object takes a base pitch along with a series of interval sizes identified by a keyword and returns a ToneSet of pitches.
 PitchSet extends the Interval class which is responsible for taking a single pitch along with an interval size to return a pitch matching the interval size.

 ## Classes and method examples